nwchemgit/nwchem-dockerfiles/nwchem-dev.mpipr/README.md

 In the example above the input file name is `h2o.nw`.
 The default setting will run NWChem using 2 processes.
-If you would like to use more processes, then you would have to set the environment variable `MYNPROC` to the number of MPI ranks plus one.
+If you would like to use more processes, then you would have to set the environment variable `MYNPROC` to the number of processes plus one.
 For example, if you wish to use 4 processes, then you will execute the following (bash syntax)
 ```
 export MYNPROC=5